- Chart

 Disclaimers:

-The information provided is for informational purposes only and does not constitute financial advice.
+This JSON output is for informational purposes only and does not constitute investment advice.
 ETF performance can fluctuate, and past performance is not indicative of future results.
-Investors should consult with a qualified financial advisor before making investment decisions.
-Market share and competitor data are estimates and subject to change.
+Investors should conduct their own due diligence or consult with a financial advisor before making investment decisions.

 AI Summarization is directionally correct and might not be accurate.